joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-2-the-web-service.md

 randomNextToken transitions token = case M.lookup token transitions of
     Just tokens -> pick tokens
-    _           -> return stop  -- this shouldn't happen, but let's be safe
+    _           -> return Stop  -- this shouldn't happen, but let's be safe
 ```

 If you are confused about why we define it as `randomNextToken transitions token`,